-Ukiyo-e - Portraits of the Floating World
+Ukiyo-e – Pictures of the Floating World

 These engravings appeared around the 17th and 20th centuries and initially addressed serious and sad themes.
 The engravings were usually nailed to wooden blocks with a blank space excavated to make reprints of the original art.

-The thirty-six views of Mount Fuji
+The Thirty Six Views of Mount Fuji

 Who was Katsushika Hokusai?

-|Now as spirit|
+|now as spirit|

 I must cross